Incorporated by Royal Charter

 Perhaps one of the most significant Rule changes offered to New International Branches is that: If the majority of the International Branch Members, born in England or of English descent, agree at an Annual General Meeting AGM, or at an Extraordinary General Meeting EGM, specifically called for the purpose, the Rules of the Branch may state, or be amended to read, that International Branch Associate Members can be eligible for election to the Committee, provided that they do not form a majority.
 Such a Rule or amendment must be due to an obvious local requirement, and be supported by reasonable argument when it is submitted to the Council of the Royal Society for approval.

 There is no requirement upon existing overseas branches to change their current rules or procedures.
-If Secretaries or Chairman wish to have copies of the relevant new documentation by email, please contact the office.
+If Secretaries or Chairman wish to have copies of the relevant new documentation by email, please contact the Administration Centre.

 pp International Representative